Auditory Processing Disorder: 10 Ways to Help Your Child

 In a child with APD, the brain doesn’t recognize and interpret sounds correctly—especially the sounds that make up speech.
 Your child may appear to have an auditory deficit, but in most cases, hearing is not the problem.
 It’s like there’s a disconnect somewhere between the ears and the brain.
 He can hear what you say, he just can’t always process it.

-The symptoms of auditory processing disorder can range from mild to severe and may look different in different children.
+The symptoms of auditory processing disorder can range from mild to severe and may look different from child to child.
 APD is diagnosed by an audiologist, but the child who has APD may display many of the following characteristics.

 - He may struggle to hear in crowded, noisy places.

 - He may frequently ask you to repeat yourself.